-Under CFATS, a chemical facility is any establishment or individual that possesses or plans to possess any of the more than 300 chemicals of interest (COI) in Appendix A at or above the listed screening threshold quantity (STQ).
+Under CFATS, a chemical facility is any establishment or individual that possesses or plans to possess any of the more than 300 chemicals of interest (COI) in Appendix A at or above the listed screening threshold quantity (STQ) and concentration.
 These facilities must report their chemicals to CISA via an online survey, known as a Top-Screen.
 CISA uses the Top-Screen information a facility submits to determine if the facility is considered high-risk and must develop a security plan.
+Learn more on the CFATS process webpage.

-The CFATS regulation applies to facilities across many industries—chemical manufacturing, storage, and distribution, energy and utilities, agriculture and food, explosives, mining, electronics, plastics, universities and laboratories, paint and coatings, and healthcare and pharmaceuticals, among others.
+The CFATS regulation applies to facilities across many industries—chemical manufacturing, storage and distribution, energy and utilities, agriculture and food, explosives, mining, electronics, plastics, colleges and universities, laboratories, paint and coatings, and healthcare and pharmaceuticals, among others.

 Chemical security is not a temporary issue.
 As threats evolve, the Agency is committed to working with stakeholders to protect the nation’s highest-risk chemical infrastructure.

-Initially authorized by Congress in 2007 (6 CFR Part 27), the program uses a dynamic multi-tiered risk assessment process to identify high-risk chemical facilities.
+Initially authorized by Congress in 2006 (Department of Homeland Security Appropriations Act of 2007, Pub.
+L. No. 109-295), the program uses a dynamic multi-tiered risk assessment process to identify high-risk chemical facilities.
 After being assigned a tier, facilities are required to meet and maintain performance-based security standards appropriate to their unique security challenges and tier level.

 On December 18, 2014, the Protecting and Securing Chemical Facilities from Terrorist Attacks Act of 2014 (“CFATS Act of 2014”) was signed into law.
 The Act recodified and reauthorized the CFATS program for four years.

-On January 18, 2019, President Trump signed into law the Chemical Facility Anti-Terrorism Standards Program Extension Act to extend the CFATS program for 15 months.
+On January 18, 2019, the Chemical Facility Anti-Terrorism Standards Program Extension Act to extend the CFATS program for 15 months was signed into law.

 Executive Order 13650